Cooperly/v2flags/README.md

 > [!NOTE]
 > Not all values and flags may have been explained properly, as information was extremely hard to come by and especially in an explainable format, You may get more correct information from other sources.

-# Notice
-These flags aren't as rigorously tested as something like Aikar's Flags, although the chances are extremely slim, you could encounter problems like crashing or in the absolute worst case scenario, even corruption.

-***USE THEM AT YOUR OWN RISK!*** v2k or anybody affiliated is not responsible for any damages as a result of these flags being used, You are on your own and no support will be given.